Myanmar's Suu Kyi vows to call shots after election landslide

 Daniel Russel, the U.S. assistant secretary of state for East Asia, said that after 50 years of military dictatorship, “this was a hell of a step forward for the democratic process in Burma” but added: “Now comes the hard part.”

-Additional reporting by Hnin Yadana Zaw and Antoni Slodkowski, and David Brunnstrom in Washington; Writing by John Chalmers and Simon Webb; Editing by Mike Collett-White and James Dalgleish
+Additional reporting by Hnin Yadana Zaw and Antoni Slodkowski; Writing by John Chalmers and Simon Webb; Editing by Alex Richardson and Mike Collett-White